kubernetes/contributor-site/content/_index.md

 The first step is to check out the [contributor guide](/guide/).
 All contributors must abide by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) and [sign the CLA](https://github.com/kubernetes/community/blob/master/CLA.md).

-If you need help with submitting a pull request, found a bug, or have a suggestion, please join us in [Slack] and pop over to the [#kubernetes-dev channel][kdev].
+If you need help with submitting a pull request, found a bug, or have a suggestion, please join us in [Slack] and pop over to the [#kubernetes-dev channel].

 Remember: No question is too small.